arkascha/owncloud-shorty/shorty/doc/en/contributions.md

 # Contributions:
 -----

-I'd be more than happy to welcome all contributions to this little experiment.
+I´d be more than happy to welcome all contributions to this little experiment.
 Drop me a note, an idea, a bottle of wine, a job independant of location!

 Christian Reiner